virtual-labs/exp-pathloss-shadowing-iiith/experiment/theory.md

 Link budget is an important aspect of wireless communication systems design.
-It accounts for all gains and losses.
-Two major factors that cause a variation in the received signal(loss) are Pathloss and shadowing.
-Thus, an accurate characterization of these two effects is crucial for planning the link budget.
-Let us now understand these effects in detail.
+Two major factors that cause a spatial variation  in the received signal are Pathloss and shadowing.
+Thus, an accurate modeling of pathloss and shadowing that accounts for other important parameters like antenna gains, transmission powers, propogation parameters, frequency becomes crucial for planning the link budget.
+Let us now understand these models in detail.

-## Pathloss
+## Pathloss Model
 Pathloss is a measure of signal attenuation (i.e. reduction in received signal power) along its path from the $T_{X}$ to $R_{X}$.
-Mathematically, linear pathloss is defined as the ratio of the transmit power to received power given as
+Linear pathloss is defined as the ratio of the transmit power to received power given as

 $$
 \begin{aligned}